Long-lived particle reconstruction downstream of the LHCb magnet: Introduction

 After two successful data-taking campaigns from 2009 to 2013 (\runI), and from 2015 to 2018 (\runII), the \lhc \runIII~started in 2022.
 Motivated by further exploration and precision studies, the \lhcb~detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} has undergone upgrades to most of its components in order to operate at an instantaneous luminosity of $2\times 10^{33}\cm^{-2}\sec^{-1}$ and integrate an expected total luminosity of \mbox{$\sim$ 50\invfb} by the end of LHC \runIV~\cite{LHCb:2023hlw,LHCb-TDR-012,LHCb-TDR-013,LHCb-TDR-015,LHCb-TDR-014}.
 A triggerless readout followed by a fully software-based trigger will operate at an average proton-proton ($\proton\proton$) bunch-crossing rate of 30\mhz~\cite{LHCb-TDR-016,LHCb-TDR-017}.

-In this paper, the reconstruction of particles decaying between 6.0 and 7.6 metres from the $\proton\proton$ interaction point (IP) is described.
-Samples of long-lived \Lz and \KS hadrons decaying into the $\proton\pim$ and $\pip\pim$ final states, respectively, are reconstructed and selected from \LbToJpsiLz and \BdToJpsiKS decays,\footnote{Charge conjugation is implied throughout the paper if not otherwise stated.} using data collected during \runII and corresponding to an integrated luminosity of 6\invfb.
-The reconstruction of this topology of decays enables measurements of electromagnetic dipole moments of long-lived particles (LLPs), \eg the \Lz baryon, and has the potential to be applied for direct searches of beyond Standard Model (BSM) LLPs, thus extending the LHCb physics reach.
+This paper demonstrates the feasibility of the~\lhcb detector in reconstructing long-lived particles (LLPs) using only information from the tracking system located downstream of the dipole magnet, about 8 m away from the $\proton\proton$ interaction point (IP).
+These decays have not been used for physics analysis to date due to their reconstruction challenges and the limited momentum resolution.
+The performance of such a reconstruction is evaluated using samples of long-lived \Lz and \KS hadrons decaying into the $\proton\pim$ and $\pip\pim$ final states, respectively, at distances between $6.0$ and $7.6\m$ from the IP, which are reconstructed and selected from \LbToJpsiLz and \BdToJpsiKS decays,\footnote{Charge conjugation is implied throughout the paper if not otherwise stated.} using data collected during \runII and corresponding to an integrated luminosity of 6\invfb.